 Aliamanu Military Reservation

-The Aliamanu Military Reservation is located inside a volcanic crater.
+The Aliamanu Military Reservation (AMR) is located inside a volcanic crater.
 Some parts of the crater hold special significance in ancient Hawaiian history, as revealed through remnants of a heiau (temple and burial terrace for ancient Hawaiians).
-Today, Aliamanu housing is filled with plenty to do and is near the local neighborhoods of Salt Lake, Red Hill, and Foster Village.
+Today, Aliamanu housing is filled with plenty to do, including swimming the pool, working out in the fitness center, attending the chapel, or signing your children up for fun classes.
+AMR is near the local neighborhoods of Salt Lake, Red Hill, and Foster Village.

 Bellows Air Force Station

 Located on the Windward side of Oahu in the neighborhood of Waimanalo, Bellows boasts the best of Hawaii paradise: lush tropical plants, white sandy beaches, blue waters, and spectacular views of the Koolau Mountain Range and islands offshore.
+Bellows has 111 popular, fully-furnished lodging rentals, five group campsites, ten cedar camper cabins, four part pavilions, and its very own bar – Braddah’s BrewHouse Pub.
+Amenities on Bellows include wifi, three sand volleyball courts, a disc golf course, a miniature golf course, a full-size driving range, and a paintball area.
 Bellows is near the local neighborhoods of Waimanalo, Kailua, and Hawaii Kai.

 Coast Guard Air Station Barbers Point (Kalaeloa)